rljacobson/Mod/doc/Memory Management.md

 Implementation Strategy: Anything that has a defined owner can be held in an `RcCell<T>`.
 Every other reference to it should be a
 `WeakCell<T>`.
 Thus, most `Rc*`s should be `Wk*`s.

+In collections that are effectively a root set, what is garbage collection?
+It might be just deleting/removing anything that has a reference count of 1, because a ref count of 1 means the only thing holding a pointer to the object is the collection itself.

 ## Code Map of Ownership

 This data is far from complete.
 The two tables provide two different views.
 They describe the Maude C++ source code, not the Mod Rust source code.